Skip to content

 Can you take Zoloft and trazodone together?

-Using Trazodone together with Zoloft can increase the risk of a rare but serious condition called serotonin syndrome, which may include symptoms such as confusion, hallucination, seizure, extreme changes in blood pressure, increased heart rate, fever, excessive sweating, shivering or shaking.
+Trazodone and Zoloft can increase the risk of a rare but serious condition called serotonin syndrome, which may include symptoms such as confusion, hallucination, seizure, extreme changes in blood pressure, increased heart rate, fever, excessive sweating, shivering or shaking.

 Can you take trazodone with oxycodone?